AgregoreWeb/agregore-browser/app/pages/ide/help.md

 See below for a list of protocols and their support.

 ## HYPER://
-Hyperdrives can be read and written to using [dat-fetch](https://github.com/RangerMauve/dat-fetch).
+Hyperdrives can be read and written to, using [dat-fetch](https://github.com/RangerMauve/dat-fetch).

 ## DAT://
-Dat could be read and written to using [dat-fetch](https://github.com/RangerMauve/dat-fetch).
+Dat could be read and written to, using [dat-fetch](https://github.com/RangerMauve/dat-fetch).
 Writing is disabled as Dat is a legacy protocol.
 Please move to hyperdrive.

 ## GEMINI://
 Gemini pages can be read.